Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-As we have seen in Sec.~\ref{subsec:phasedyn}, some nonlinearity is necessary for computation, so $\mathcal{F}$ initially increases as either $\bar{\Lambda}$ or $\mu$ is increased until optimal performance is reached.
-However, there is also an upper limit for nonlinearity: if it is too strong, the fixed points of the RC network for a given steady state drive become less stable.
+As we have seen in Sec.~\ref{subsec:phasedyn}, some nonlinearity is necessary for computation, so $\mathcal{F}$ initially increases as either $\bar{\Lambda}$ or $\mu$ is increased. {However, the fidelity ultimately reaches a maximum before decreasing again, as we encounter} an upper limit to the nonlinearity: if it is too strong, the fixed points of the RC network for a given steady state drive become less stable.
 The dynamics of the RC network will generically exhibit large oscillations and not settle near their steady-states over the measurement timescale.
 This is exacerbated by the noise in the input signal; as these fixed points in phase space are less attractive, the strong white noise is able to generate larger excursions in phase space.
-Thus, as seen in Fig~\ref{fig:hpvar}, $\mathcal{F}$ falls off sharply for larger $\bar{\Lambda}$ for $\mu$ above some upper limit.
+Thus, as seen in Fig~\ref{fig:hpvar}(b), $\mathcal{F}$ falls off sharply for larger $\bar{\Lambda}$ for $\mu$ above some upper limit.
 Indeed, we find that $\sqrt{\bar{\Lambda}}\mu$ should be in the range of $ 0.5-1$ for optimal performance, a trend we verified for additional $\bar{\Lambda}$ which are not shown.
-This is precisely the regime for a single Kerr oscillator where the nonlinearity begins to significantly influence its dynamics and steady-state.
-Since RC intuition tells us that we want the dynamics to be affected but not dominated by the nonlinearity, it is perhaps unsurprising that this is the optimal regime to operate a network of Kerr oscillators.
-It should be noted that for this plot, we have chosen $\Lambda_j=\bar{\Lambda}$ to make the $\bar{\Lambda}-\mu$ relationship more clear, but the results are qualitatively unchanged when randomness in the nonlinearity is reintroduced as well.
+This is precisely the regime for a single Kerr oscillator where the nonlinearity begins to significantly influence its dynamics and steady-state. {RC intuition suggests that dynamics should be affected but not dominated by the nonlinearity; the observation of an optimal nonlinearity strength for a Kerr network appears consistent with this understanding.} It should be noted that for this plot, we have chosen $\Lambda_j=\bar{\Lambda}$ to make the $\bar{\Lambda}-\mu$ relationship more clear, but the results are qualitatively unchanged when randomness in the nonlinearity is reintroduced as well.